ONSgeo/sdg-15-1-1/README.md

 ## Usage

-`SDG15_1_1_Calculate.ipynb` produces outputs for each specified year as a .csv file (forest area as a proportion of total land area for each specified land division) and a.jpeg (choropleth map of forest area as a proportion of total land area).
+`SDG15_1_1_Calculate.ipynb` calculates SDG 15.1.1 for each specified year.

-`SDG15-1_1_Analysis.ipynb` allows plotting of a time series of forest area as a proportion of total land area for each land division across available years.
+`SDG15-1_1_Analysis.ipynb` allows for the plotting of a time series of SDG 15.1.1 across available years.

 ### Input Data